dmitriilezine/AzureSecurityBootCamp/labs/day2-labs/day2-vm-encryption.md

 ## Encrypt DC1 VM
 After AKV is ready, we can encrypt the VM.
-Important: per Azure ADE guideance, for any critical environment, make a backup of a VM before enabling ADE.
+Important: per Azure ADE guideance, for any critical environment, make a backup of a VM before enabling ADE (not neccessary for this lab).

-Verify parameters for accuracy.
+**During this lab pay attention to accuracy of the parameters.
+Most mistakes happen becouse of typos or wrong parameters**

-In the Cloud Shell run the following code.
+In the Cloud Shell run the following code (replace 'alias' with your alias) to set parameters:

 	$rgName = 'alias-ADELAB'
 	$vmName = 'DC1'